Unreformed House of Commons: English county members

 England had been divided into counties (or shires) since Anglo-Saxon times.
 These formed the cornerstone of representation, from 1265.
 Two knights of the shire were chosen to represent each.
 Before 1536 England had 39 (see list below), thus electing 78 "knights".
 These "knights" were local landowners who could enjoy courtesy style peerages from their living father or grandfather but lacked a proper peerage (in which case they would be members of the House of Lords).
 Since Wales was formally annexed to England in 1536, each of the 12 Welsh counties elected one "knight".
 Monmouthshire, part of the Welsh Marches, became an English county, electing two members, thus making for 92 county members.

 To be a candidate or elector for a county seat, a man had to own (not rent) freehold property valued for the land tax at two pounds a year.
 (Women could neither vote nor be elected.)
 This was known as the 40 shilling freehold.
 (There were 20 shillings to the pound).
-This rule was established by an Act of 1430, and as the value of money gradually declined, a slowly increasing number of landowners were admitted to the franchise.
+This rule was established by the Electors of Knights of the Shires Act 1429, and as the value of money gradually declined, a slowly increasing number of landowners were admitted to the franchise.
 By the early 19th century, for example, Yorkshire had more than 20,000 electors, while Kent, Lancashire and Somerset had nearly 10,000 each.
-By 1831 the English county electorate was estimated at about 190,000.
+By 1831 the English county electorate was estimated at 190,000.

 Such members were usually elected without a vote save amid great party strife.
 In every county was a group of landowning families and these would informally agree on who would stand for the county at an election.
 Members were often relatives or allies of the peers who owned large portions of the county or its industries.
 Some counties were represented by the same two or three families for centuries (such as the Lowthers of Westmorland).
 Sometimes a county would not see a contest for generations.
 Nottinghamshire, for example, did not see a contested election between 1722 and 1832.
 Exceptions were Middlesex, an odd concentration of big city merchants, financiers and industrialists for a county – it had several notable contests and the 1784 to 1812 unbroken returns of William Wilberforce for Yorkshire.